 Hailing from the North Island, Katy spent 8 years working for Radio NZ as an announcer and audio engineer.
 Looking for a change, in 2015 she completed a Super Yacht crewing course in Warkworth, and worked as a deckhand on the Auckland ferries.
 Escaping the big city, Katy joined our Vista Cruise hosts in 2018.

 Bronwyn left the family farm in Southland (Mabel Bush, near Invercargill) to travel the world at the age of 23.
 Many years later, she returned after maritime adventures in the Mediterranean, Middle East and Australia.
 After the farm was sold in 2017, she chose Nelson as the next place to explore.
 When she's not hosting guests on our passenger services on road or sea, she will be exploring the top of the south by foot, bicycle and kayak.

 Sam Ryder - Head Guide

 Sam's ancestors arrived in Nelson in 1865, so brings a wealth of local knowledge and enthusiasm to his job.
 He joined us in 2008 fresh from studying Outdoor Recreation and Advanced Leadership & Guiding at Tai Poutini Polytechnic (South Island West Coast).
-A qualified Ski Patroller, Sam was spending his winters as Health and Safety Officer at Rainbow Ski Area until asked him to commit to a year-round role.
+A qualified Ski Patroller, Sam was spending his winters as Health and Safety Officer at Rainbow Ski Area until we were able to offer him a year-round role in 2018.